northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 1. Type `wget --quiet https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh` to get the latest version of Miniconda.
 1. Type `sha256sum Miniconda3-latest-Linux-x86_64.sh` to check the hash key of the package.
 1. Type `bash Miniconda3-latest-Linux-x86_64.sh -b -p <dir>` to start the installation, where `<dir>` should be replaced with the full path to your desired installation directory.
 For example, set it to `/work/<mygroup>/<mydirectory>/miniconda3` (recommended).
-1. Type `source <dir>/bin/activate` to activate the miniconda environment.
+1. Type `source <dir>/bin/activate` to activate the base miniconda environment.
-1. Another recommended step is to update your Conda version (possible only when using conda you own): `conda update conda -y`

-After installing, activating and updating Miniconda, you can create a new virtual Conda environment.
-In the example below, the Conda envinronment is named "my-python38environment" and installs Python version 3.8.

-1. After completing steps 1 through 6 in the previous procedure, type `conda create --name my-python38environment python=3.8`.
+1. You can now create a new environment with this command where we're using python version 3.8 `conda create --name my-py38env python=3.8`.
 1. Type `y` if asked to proceed with the installation.
-1. Type `conda activate my-python38environment` to activate the environment.
+1. Type `conda activate my-py38env` to activate the environment.

 To deactivate the environment, type `conda deactivate`.
-You can type this command again to deactivate the Miniconda environment.
+You can type this command again to deactivate the base Miniconda environment.

 ## Conda best practices

 1. Your .conda directory may get very large if you install multiple packages and create many virtual Conda environments.
 Make sure to clean the Conda cache and clean unused packages with: `conda clean --all`.
 1. Clean unused Conda environments by first listing the environments with: `conda env list` , and then removing unused ones: `conda env remove --name <yourenvironmentname>`.
-1. You can build Conda environments in different locations to save space on your home directory (see [Storage Accessible on Discovery](../storage/discovery_storage.md)).
+1. You can build Conda environments in different locations to save space on your home directory (see [Storage Accessible on Discovery]).
 You can use the `--prefix` flag when building your environment.
 For example: `conda create myenv --prefix=/work/<mygroup>/<mydirectory>`.
+1. Another recommended step is to update your Conda version (possible only when using Miniconda): `conda update conda -y`

 [anaconda]: https://docs.anaconda.com